idanavr/react-default/README.md

 # React Default

-This is an example of a basic website using React and Node.

-It may also be used as a start kit for a new projects.
+This project may be used as a starter kit for a new projects based on either Node.js or React.js.

-The project minifies js and css files when running build, and also using fonts instead of images for better performance.
-You will have animate.css and font-awesome ready to be used, you just need to write the class you want to use!

 The main features my project includes:
 - React.js
 - Redux
 - Node.js
+- Webpack
 - Chai testing
 - Mongoose
 - JSON Web Token
 - ESLint

-** I recommend using yarn as package manager.
+- Minify + hash js and css files for production
+- Animate.css and Font-Awesome implemented

-Look at package.json to see the whole list, or just clone it and start your project!
+Look at package.json to see the whole list of packages.

+Setup tutorial:
+- Clone master to your local machine
+- Run `npm install`
+- Set up these environment variables: <br />
+reactdefaultTestDB - connection string to mongodb for development <br />
+reactdefaultProdDB - connection string to mongodb for production
+- Run `npm run develop` for develop mode or `npm start` for production

+Thats it! 😀

 [Online Demo](https://reactdefault.herokuapp.com/).